mattbierner/blog.mattbierner.com/_posts/2013-12-11-on-ecmascripts-dual-top-level-lexical-grammar-symbols.md

 Correctly and efficiently composing the lexers and parsers is challenging.
 Whitespace and line terminators must be handled, and it is more difficult to generate meaningful error messages.
 A naive implementation backtracks excessively.

 One small example is discriminating between keyword `true`, keyword `try`, and identifier `try2`. `true` and `try` require lexing `tr` twice, and without additional checks, the try statement parser may match `try` in `try2` and then fail, even though statements like `try2 + 2;` are valid.
-It is much easier to identify and handle these cases with separate lexers operating on characters and parses operating on tokens.
+It is much easier to identify and handle these cases with separate lexers operating on characters and parsers operating on tokens.

 ## Lazily Generated Streams of Tokens
 [Parse-ECMA][parse-ecma] solves the problem by running parsers against a lazily constructed token stream.
 Parsers take a character stream and use a custom `ParserState` to retrieve tokens on demand.
 Parsing assumes a division context, and the context can be manually switched for specific productions.

 #### Tokenization
 The `tokenizer` parser takes a character stream and outputs the first useful token resulting from parser `token`.
-Whitespace, line terminators, and comments are striped:
+Whitespace, line terminators, and comments are stripped:

 ```js
 var tokenizer = \token -> let